Overview

 As one of the largest European markets, Germany is a major player in the market research space.
-As a member of the European Union, German data subjects are protected by the GDPR.
+German data are protected by the GDPR.
 In addition, German data privacy laws require further protection of personal data.

 Market Research in Germany